suguanYang/ylioo/md/javascript/performance_guide.md

 V8 uses "hidden classes" (or "shapes") to optimize property access.
 Objects with the same hidden class can be processed by the same optimized machine code.

-### Rule 1: Initialize object properties consistently and in the same order
+### Initialize object properties consistently and in the same order

 **Why:** This allows V8 to reuse hidden classes.
 Inconsistent initialization forces V8 to create new hidden classes, slowing down property access and potentially leading to deoptimizations.